tidyverse/tidyverse.org/content/blog/tidyclust-0-1-0/index.md

 </div>

-this data set contains a number of categorical variables that unaltered can't be used with a k-means model.
+This data set contains a number of categorical variables that unaltered can't be used with a K-Means model.
 Some light preprocessing can be done using the recipes package.

 <div class="highlight">